Reviews

 Reviewed by Alex Ndirangu for Readers’ Favorite

-Whether you're 12 or 70, nothing stops you from enjoying Sour Apples.
-It's captivating and nostalgic.
-Thrilling escapades kick off within the first few minutes and grip your attention with exciting characters and immediate action.
-Paul Jantzen's descriptions are so vivid that you can almost see the boys sprint across the forest floor against a foggy background and smell Mom's pancakes wafting across the dining room.
 Jantzen's brilliant storytelling, combined with rich and detailed depictions of scenes, takes your mind to the suspense and adventures that very often lead to hilarious situations.
 Enchanting lighthearted moments carry you through this vibrant world of young characters and action until everything comes to a bittersweet knot that promises us more of Jimmy.
 The message in the narrative is sure to inspire young minds to soar with imagination and creativity.
 Most importantly, the themes encourage resilience, hope, and determination.
-Dive right in!

 On the Humorous Misadventures of the Likable, But Woefully Misunderstood, Jimmy Hamilton, ca1970s: